AbbeyRDuBois/Cribbage_Counter/README.md

 Bots must be invited to a Discord server in order to be used.

-You can create a bot here: https://discord.com/developers/applications
+You can create a bot here: https://discord.com/developers/applications.

-1) Go to the applications tab on the left and select "New Application" in the top right
+1) Go to the applications tab on the left and select "New Application" in the top right.

-2) Name the bot, accept the terms of service, and hit "Create"
+2) Name the bot, accept the terms of service, and hit "Create".

-3) Go to the "Bot" tab and hit the slider to enable Message Content Intent
+3) Go to the "Bot" tab and hit the slider to enable Message Content Intent.

 4) Go to the "OAuth2" tab, and select bot in the OAuth2 URL Generator.